afeinstein20/periodic-ri/docs/index.md

-.. rvs-by-ri documentation master file, created by sphinx-quickstart on Mon Sep 17 11:56:28 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-rvs-by-ri
+periodic-ri
 =====================================================

-rvs-by-ri is an open source project for detecting periodic signals in data through random inference.
+periodic-ri an open source project for detecting periodic signals in data through random inference.
 This package is a Python implementation of the original `R code`_.
 The details of the algorithm can be found in the `Toulis & Bean (2021)`_.